Volume Analysis in Day Trading

 The higher the volume, the easier time you'll have buying and selling large or small quantities of stock, because other traders are in the market, waiting to fulfill the other side of your trade.

-Each transaction must have a buyer and seller.
+Each transaction must have a buyer and a seller.
 To buy a stock, for example, a seller must sell to you, and for you to sell, a buyer must buy from you.

 This leads to some confusion because you'll often hear phrases like: